5 min. to read.

 If you think that’s the purpose of the parable, then you haven’t really read it at all.

 The story of the Rich Man and Lazarus is a parable.
 Not only that, there’s good evidence that this isn’t even a story original to Jesus.
-Zahnd claims there are seven different versions of it in Rabbinic writings, all focusing on a rich person and a beggar who die and experience a “reversal of fortunes” in the afterlife.
+This seems to be a genre of ancient morality tale, where a rich person and a beggar die and have the tables turned on them in the afterlife.
 Those stories are morality tales meant to motivate good behavior, but Jesus changes the familiar story a bit and in doing do, he changes the point.

 In Jesus’ version, when the rich man realizes his fate (too late!) he tries to intervene so his still-living brothers can avoid the same terrible outcome.
 To be clear, he wants to send Lazarus (who is also dead, but in comfort) to go tell his brothers to be kind to the poor because it turns out, at least as far as the parable is concerned, if you aren’t kind to the poor, you end up in hell.